Grayson White

 I am a Visiting Assistant Professor of Statistics at Reed College (starting Fall 2025).

 I have a passion for teaching data science and statistics, and for mentoring undergraduate students on research projects.
-I have had the great pleasure of co-directing and mentoring students in the Undergraduate Forestry Data Science Lab at Harvard University (Summer 2022, Summer 2023) and at Bucknell University (Summer 2025).
+I have had the great pleasure of co-directing and mentoring students in the Undergraduate Forestry Data Science Lab during summers at Harvard University and at Bucknell University.

-I believe strongly in the impact of statistical software for both teaching and research.
+I passionately believe in the benefits of statistical software for teaching, learning, and research.
 I developed the R package gglm in order to allow statistics and data science educators to introduce linear model diagnostic plots while staying within tidyverse-syntax and using ggplot2.
 Further, in order to extend the reach and impact of my research projects, I have developed R packages the implement the introduced methodology, such as saeczi and kbaabb.
-I also maintain FIESTA, an R package for Forest Inventory ESTimation and Analysis.
+I also maintain an R package with my collaborators from the U.S. Forest Service, FIESTA, which is used for both internally and externally for forest inventory estimation projects and research.

 Education